-Today, many people are approaching the GNU / Linux world, an ever-growing operating system, thanks to the Ubuntu distribution, or a Linux Mint, then they become more experienced and get bored ...
+Today, many people are approaching the GNU / Linux world, an ever-growing operating system, thanks to the Ubuntu distribution, or a Linux Mint, then they become more experienced and get tired ...
 They usually opt for distributions like Debian or Fedora (excellent distributions , nothing to say about it, I used both), but a distribution remains (almost) always in the dark: Arch Linux.
-Usually, because it's difficult to install.
-Well, in this article I will convince you that this is not the case, with my short tutorial for minimal installation and the following steps, to customize GNOME, install ALSA, Xorg, GDM, set the console values, the keymap, the font, the language, time zone, the strengths of Arch Linux, among which we find the forum, and the wiki, from where it is possible to take an abnormal amount of information on this fantastic distribution.
+Usually, because it is difficult to install.
+Well, in this article I will convince you that this is not the case, with my brief tutorial for minimal installation and subsequent steps, to customize GNOME, install ALSA, Xorg, GDM, set the console values, the keymap, the font, the language, time zone, the strengths of Arch Linux, among which we find the forum, and the wiki, from where it is possible to take an abnormal amount of information on this fantastic distribution.

 To whom it is dedicated Arch Linux?

-Arch Linux, is a GNU / Linux distribution, whose image weighs roughly 600 MB, all you need to do a complete boot, the kernel, bootloader, a shell, the package manager, without a graphical shell, let alone an installer graphic.
-Therefore, Arch Linux must be installed through the CLI (Command Line Interface), it is difficult for those who have always used very simple graphical installers to use (see the Ubuntu installer), or do not know about bootloaders, fstab, partitioning ( even more because GParted is not even installed), and more ...
+Arch Linux, is a GNU / Linux distribution, whose image weighs roughly 600 MB, all you need to do a complete boot, the kernel, bootloader, a shell, the package manager, without a graphical shell, nor an installer graphic.
+Therefore, Arch Linux must be installed through the CLI (Command Line Interface), it is difficult for those who have always used very simple graphical installers to use (see the Ubuntu installer), or do not know about bootloaders, fstab, partitioning ( even more because GParted isn't even installed), and more ...

 In this guide / tutorial and review, I will explain the meaning of each command in the simplest way there is.